djeada/Statistics-Notes/notes/correlation_and_regression/multiple_regression.md

 \text{Minimize } \sum_{i=1}^n (y_i - \hat{y}_i)^2 + \lambda \sum_{j=1}^p |\beta_j|
 $$

-## Example: multicollinearity between variables
+## Example: Multicollinearity Between Variables

 Suppose we have the following data on the number of hours studied ($x_1$), the number of practice exams taken ($x_2$), and the test scores ($y$):